Adesoji1/s3-file-downloader/README.md

 ## Usage 🚀

-1. Modify the `bucketName` and `files` variables in `download_data.go` to match your S3 bucket and the files you want to download.
+1. Modify the `bucketName` and `files` variables in `goerl/download_files_in_known_bucket.go` to match your S3 bucket and the files you want to download.
+2. TO Connect to any s3bucket to download, use `https://github.com/Adesoji1/s3-file-downloader/tree/main/goerl/download_data.go`

-2. Run the program:
+3. Run the program and 🔱 the repo:

    ```bash
    go run download_data.go